dstackai/dstack/contributing/AUTOSCALING.md

+# Autoscaling

-dstack features auto-scaling for services published via the gateway.
+`dstack` features auto-scaling for services published via the gateway.
 The general flow is:

 - STEP 1: `dstack-gateway` parses nginx `access.log` to collect per-second statistics about requests to the service and request times.
 - STEP 2: `dstack-gateway` aggregates statistics over a 1-minute window.